BurntSushi/blog/content/post/unwrap.md

 ## Should we lint against uses of `unwrap()`?

 One common argument against the idea of using good judgment is that it *can* be nice to remove human judgment from the equation.
-If you lint against `unwrap()`, then you *force* every programmer to write something other than `unwrap()`.
-The thinking goes that if you force this step, then programmers might think more deeply about whether their code can panic or not than they would otherwise.
+If one lints against `unwrap()`, then one *forces* every programmer to write something other than `unwrap()`.
+The thinking goes that if one forces this step, then programmers might think more deeply about whether their code can panic or not than they would otherwise.
 Needing to write `expect()` and come up with a message, I agree, exercises more brain cells and probably does result in folks thinking